Loosing touch with reality.

 Dominion without domination.

-The first pages of Scripture do not flinch from the word ‘rule.’
+The first pages of Scripture don’t flinch from the word ‘rule.’
 The Creator gives us dominion.
 The earth is to be ‘subdued.’
 The garden is to be cared for and kept.
-This is a real human calling.
+We were given a real calling.
 It is active, responsible, and directed toward the world.
+But it’s not a license for mastery.
+It’s not permission to stand over reality.

-The Incarnation is God’s way of refusing domination.
-God does not redeem creation by forcing order from above.
-He does not create a new system, issue a framework, or redesign from a distance.
-He enters the disorder, assumes the brokenness, and carries sin, death, and the burden of a world that will not ‘behave.’
-He heals it from the inside.
-The cross is not only forgiveness; it is God’s judgment on every fantasy of redemption by control.9 The resurrection is not only hope for the future; it is the declaration that reality can only be healed by the One who meets it, not by those who manage it.
+The cross is not only forgiveness of sin; it is God’s judgment on every fantasy of redemption by control.8 The resurrection is not only hope for the future; it is the declaration that reality can only be healed by the One who meets it, not by those who manage it.

 CASE STUDY 05 :: DOMINION WITHOUT DOMINATION.